 Fibromun

-The fusion of TNF to the L19 antibody specific to the EDB domain of fibronectin results in a tumor-targeted product, which selectively localizes at the site of disease, while sparing healthy organs.
+The fusion of TNF to the L19 antibody, which is specific to the EDB domain of fibronectin, results in a tumor-targeted product, which preferentially localizes at the site of disease, while sparing healthy organs.

-Fibromun has shown potent anti-tumor activity, both as single agent and in combination with other drugs, in several immunocompetent preclinical models inducing in most cases long-lasting complete responses.
+Fibromun has shown potent anti-tumor activity, both as single agent and in combination with other drugs, in several immunocompetent preclinical models, inducing long-lasting complete responses in most cases.

 Fibromun has previously been studied in clinical trials as monotherapy for systemic administration in patients with solid tumors and in melanoma patients using the Isolated Limb-Perfusion procedure.